sashaKustarnikova/Signup-form/README.md

-This project is a simple responsive registration form.
+This project is a simple responsive registration form created with HTML and CSS.

 I used CSS custom properties for reducing repetition in CSS, and also for powerful runtime effects like theme switching and potentially extending/polyfilling future CSS features.